Fechin/reference/source/_posts/django.md

 ### Migration:

-<small>Django create a database table for each models present in your app using thoses commands:</small>
+<small>Django create a database table for each models present in your app using those commands:</small>

 Makemigrations: Create a file under app_name/migrations with the database structure to create